python/cpython/Doc/whatsnew/index.rst

    2.1.rst
    2.0.rst

-The "Python News" is a HTML version of the file :source:`Misc/NEWS` which contains *all* nontrivial changes to Python.
+The "Changelog" is a HTML version of the file :source:`Misc/NEWS` which contains *all* nontrivial changes to Python for the current version.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   news.rst
+   changelog.rst